 St. Kitts Real Estate For Investors

 St. Kitts and Nevis has only recently diversified from the sugar industry to high-end tourism, becoming one of the Caribbean’s most luxurious and popular destinations.

-Overall real estate prices in St. Kitts and Nevis remain low compared to other Caribbean islands, and provide substantial room for capital appreciation.
-Our due diligence has found that between 2009-2012, apartment values gained from between 5%-9% per annum, and select pre-construction resort investments increased betwen 7% - 12% per annum during the same time period.
+Overall real estate prices in St. Kitts and Nevis remain low compared to other Caribbean islands and provide substantial room for capital appreciation.
+Our due diligence has found that between 2009-2012 apartment values gained from between 5%-9% per annum and select pre-construction resort investments increased between 7% - 12% per annum during the same time period.
 These figures are based on 238 transactions during this period.

 The latest data indicates an acceleration in property appreciation when comparing it to recent Department of Inland Revenue statistics.

 St. Kitts is 23 miles long and 5 miles across at its widest, encompassing an area of 68 square miles.
-Nevis, the smaller island, lies to the south and is approximately 7 miles in diameter, covering a total of 36 square miles.
-The two islands support a population of about 45,000, of whom about 9,000 live on the island of Nevis.
+Nevis, the smaller island lies to the south and is approximately 7 miles in diameter covering a total of 36 square miles.
+The two islands support a population of about 45,000 of whom about 9,000 live on the island of Nevis.
 Like no other islands in the Caribbean except Dominica, St. Kitts and Nevis embody a kind of lush tropical paradise usually associated with the South Pacific.
 The ambience here is a blend of sunlight, sea air and abundant vegetation.
-At the center of St. Kitts stands the spectacular, cloud-fringed peak of Mount Liamuiga, a dormant volcano covered by dense tropical forest.
+At the centre of St. Kitts stands the spectacular cloud-fringed peak of Mount Liamuiga, dormant volcano covered by dense tropical forest.